 We moved from that small home in Bequia to a newly built home on a plateau in Dorsetshire Hill, St. Vincent.
 I learned something about hard work and patience.
 Hey Dad, “This house has no grass and no trees".
-“Sure it does Khurt.
+“Sure it does, Khurt.
 We have to plant it first“.

 He planted fruit trees in the back - coconut, mango, Bequia plum, avocado, papaya.
-All that fruit, including grass, we all enjoyed for years along with a spectacular view of Kingstown Harbour.
+All that fruit, including grass, we all enjoyed for years, along with a spectacular view of Kingstown Harbour.
 Dad taught me hard work, preparation, perseverance.

 That house on the hill has stood for years through hurricanes because Dad has the foresight to plan the building so that it could.

 We then moved to Antigua.
 It was the best time of my life.
 Dad was a manager at this point.
-He was given a bank house, with a live-in housekeeper, a gardener, a driver.
+He was given a bank house with a live-in housekeeper, a gardener, a driver.
 Does anyone remember the movie ET or watch the Netflix show "Stranger Things"?
-That’s what life was felt like for me living in Antigua.
-It about the freedom to ride my bicycle from home to my friends home, experimenting with the computer or working on some electronic gadget, staying past dark and having dinner with my friends family, and then riding my bike home in the twilight.
+That’s what life felt like for me living in Antigua.
+It was about the freedom to ride my bicycle from home to my friends home, experiment with the computer or working on some electronic gadget, staying past dark and having dinner with my friends family, and then riding my bike home in the twilight.
 It was a magical time.

 He encouraged me to join the soccer team.
 I sucked at it.
 But I loved it.
-The motto of our new school was "Ne Timeas”.
+The motto of our new school was "Ne Times".
 It means "Fear not".
 It's a phrase that's been with me all my life.

 Then back to St. Vincent from Antigua.
 Paradise lost.
 Finish high-school.
 Finish A-level.
 Off to college.
 Lose touch with Dad.
 Things I regret.
 Finish college.
-Can’t find work.
+I can’t find work.
 Perhaps graduate school is next?
 Apply and get into my top choice, the University of Michigan in Ann Arbor.
 I remember calling Dad to tell him.
 I was so excited.
-I remember the pain I felt when he said “Khurt, remember.
+I remember the pain I felt when he said, “Khurt, remember.
 There will always be people smarter than you.”
 It had bugged me for many years.
 Was he not proud of me?
 Why was he putting me down?
 The UoM is one of the top ten graduate electrical engineering programs in the USA.

 I arrived at the UoM with just a return plane ticket in my pocket.
 Mom had given me some money for food and bus transport.
 On my own, I had to find my way from the Detroit airport to Ann Arbor, find my way around campus to find housing, and the next day, I saw the student loan office.
 I figured it out.
 Winter was rough.
-I shared a two room suite with a man from Puerto Rico who’s English was not significant.
+I shared a two-room suite with a man from Puerto Rico who’s English was not significant.
 My Spanish was below elementary.
 Two years of studying alone.
 I made only a handful of friends in those two years.

 The competition in graduate school was intense.
 The days and nights studying were lonely.
-The other students, especially the ones from China, Singapore and India, were scoring much better than me, requiring me to work harder to get a good grade.
+The other students, especially those from China, Singapore and India, were scoring much better than me, requiring me to work harder to get a good grade.
 I had to work just as hard to keep up.
 But I made it.
 I focused on my goal and worked hard at it.
 On Graduation Day, watching my father and mother seated among the other parents, I think I finally understood what my father meant when he said, “There will always be someone smarter than you”.
 They were HIS words of encouragement. “through hardship to the stars”.

 I got married, and Dad was there.

-When we bought our home in New Jersey in 2001, he warned us “Something is not right in the USA market.
+When we bought our home in New Jersey in 2001, he warned us, “Something is not right in the USA market.
 Get a regular 30-year mortgage.“ He predicted the housing market crisis of 2008.

-Shaan, our first child, attended a family reunion at my grandfather's home in Akron, Ohio when just two months old.
+Shaan, our first child, attended a family reunion at my grandfather's home in Akron, Ohio, when just two months old.